pshihn/shihn.ca/posts/2020/resizing-rotated-elements.md

 You will notice a couple of issues:
 1) When you resize the rectangle, the shape tends to move. i.e. you are dragging the bottom-right corner, but somehow the top-left corner is also moving.
 2) The second one may be a bit more subtle to notice.
 The distance you drag horizontally or vertically does not quite match with the change in size you perceive in the rotated shape.
-You have to take into account the angle of the rotation.

-## What's Happening
+## What's Happening?

 The rectangle is rotated about its center.
 In the diagram below `A'` is the new location of the top-left corner `A`.